ray-project/ray/doc/source/data/faq.rst

 Background
 ~~~~~~~~~~

-When training a machine learning model, shuffling your training dataset is important in
+When training a machine learning model, shuffling your training datastream is important in
 general in order to ensure that your model isn't overfitting on some unintended pattern
 in your data, e.g. sorting on the label column, or time-correlated samples.
 Per-epoch
 shuffling in particular can improve your model's precision gain per epoch by reducing